epfl-ada/ada-2023-project-thedogues1815/README.md

         - Treatment

 - *Action 1.2:*
-    - From there, we perform a bag of word analysis to see which key words come out often for different categories.
+    - From there, we perform a bag of word analysis to see which key words come out often for the different categories

 - *Action 1.3:*
-    - We introduce the news dataset.
-Using the BOW method applied from
+    - We introduce the news dataset from the paper.
+    - Using the main categories defined in *Action 1.1* we cluster the

 #### **Part III**: Multilingual analysis of COVID-19 misinformation
 - *Datasets used:* Multi_lang_COVID_msinforamtion